 - What would you like to learn to do?

 - Are you looking for a second income?
-Consider representing another company to sell their cosmetics, gifts, insurance, timeshares, etc. You will not have to write a business plan, invest a lot to get started, and can work your hours.
+Consider representing another company to sell its cosmetics, gifts, insurance, timeshares, etc. You will not have to write a business plan or invest a lot to get started and can work your own hours.

 - Do you want to change the world?
 Start a co-op or nonprofit.
 Both can be labor intensive but rewarding.

 - Do you want to be an entrepreneur?
-Whether you just want to be your boss or become financially independent the road to success starts with a sound idea.
+Whether you just want to be your own boss or become financially independent, the road to success starts with a sound idea.

-You need to honest about your strengths and weaknesses to become an entrepreneur and no matter what business you start it also helps to be resourceful and have strong networking skills.
+You need to be honest about your strengths and weaknesses to become an entrepreneur, and no matter what business you start it also helps to be resourceful and have strong networking skills.